 This article is a Stub

-You can get physical-world helpers and have real-world physical assets in place to help you cope with external reality, external people, etc.
+You can get physical-world helpers and have real-world physical assets in place to help you cope with external reality, external people, develop your presence skills as well as give more motivation to being in the present, etc.

 - You can have a service animal (currently in the US, only dogs and miniature horses are fully qualified as service animals) who can provide actual trained tasks and emotional support.
 This is a trained, housebroken, working animal who can accompany you in public spaces, businesses, at work, at school, etc. There are a few restrictions for service animals such as when you're visiting someone in the hospital or undergoing surgery for reasons of maintaining sanitary conditions for wounds etc. Otherwise, they're able to go everywhere you can go and respond to commands or observed signals such as dissociating with trained behaviors.
 For a list of examples of how a service animal can help people with psychological issues please see this link: http://www.iaadp.org/psd_tasks.html

 - You can have an emotional support animal.
 If your need is undocumented, then they are limited like any other pet.
 If your need for an emotional support animal is properly documented (and the documentation required varies), they have additional leeway in certain circumstances (mainly housing and air travel accommodations).
 US Laws on this vary and are in a very grey territory so anything can change at any time.
 Emotional support animals do not need as much training as service animals, but for a pet to get certified there are traits and training they must exhibit (friendly, housebroken, etc.) so that their behavior does not disturb or threaten others.
 Emotional support dogs may get more access if they do not disturb others.